 - Check your state and local fair housing laws to ensure you are also complying with those in addition to the federal laws.

-Summary: Know Your Rights To Fair Housing
+The Bottom Line: Know Your Rights To Fair Housing